 If you are planning a trip or can see a heat wave coming there are things you can do.
 By reading up, and getting the basic tips about what heat-related illness you will be able to prevent the nasty, and make your day (or trip) so much more enjoyable!
 To beat the heat you will need to take preventative steps before – not after.

 - Plan your day carefully on hot days.
 Consider air-conditioned areas over direct exposure to midday sun.
 Change your plans to fit the heat.
 This is especially important when the heat index is high, as to avoid exposure at midday during the hottest hours.

-- Drink plenty of water before starting an outdoor activity.
-Drink extra water all day.
+- Drink plenty of water before starting an outdoor activity and continue to drink extra water all day.
 Keep in mind that heat-related illnesses are not only caused by high temperatures and a loss of fluids, but also a lack of salt in the body.
-While water is best, in extreme heat some sports drinks, like Gatorade, can help replenish you faster to replace salt, electrolytes and minerals.
+While water is best, in extreme heat some sports drinks, like Gatorade, can help replenish you faster to replace salt, electrolytes, and minerals.

 - Protect yourself from the sun by wearing a hat (or using an umbrella).
-Favourite choices for hats is Tilley, or check out the Zappos hat collection.
+Favorite choices for hats is Tilley, or check out the Zappos hat collection.

 - Sunglasses are a must, and they have to be of good quality.
-High level lenses, and coverage for the whole eye area is essential – from an eye health perspective but also to protect that very thin skin around your eyes (wrinkles!).
+High-level lenses and coverage for the whole eye area is essential – from an eye health perspective but also to protect that very thin skin around your eyes (wrinkles!).
 The beautifully designed Italian brands know a thing or two about style, sun and wrinkle protection and that is probably why they cover more than most of the sensitive eye area.
 I shop my sunglasses online.
-Nordstrom.com and neimanmarcus.com has great collections – and they deliver all over the world.
+Nordstrom.com and neimanmarcus.com have great collections – and they deliver all over the world.

 Beat The Heat: Climate Conscious